Bassmann/getBL/README.md

 I removed URLs which are no longer updated and correctd some outdated URLs.

+## getfullBlacklist.sh

+This script is unchanged from the original beside the removal of outdated sources.
+It downloads a list of IP addresses, URL and domains, which are suspicious or maicious.

 ## getBlacklist.sh

-This script download list of IP addresses, URL and domains, which are suspicious or maicious.
+This script is a slight modification which creates a text file not a csv file and logs differently.
+The main change is that it only downloads the list with all attack ips from blocklist which includes the other lists from blocklist.de.

-List of sources:
+## List of sources:

 1. **Feodo IP Blacklist**
 * https://feodotracker.abuse.ch/downloads/ipblocklist.txt